nielsrhansen/msgl/README.md

 regression models using sparse group lasso.
 This includes procedures for fitting and cross validating sparse models in a high dimensional setup.
-See the [Quick Start (Predict primary cancer site based on microRNA measurements)](quick-start.md) for an example of a traditional workflow consisting of 1) model selection and assessment using cross validation,
-2) estimation of a final model and 3) using the selected model for carrying out predictions on new data.
+See the [Quick Start (Predict primary cancer site based on microRNA measurements)](quick-start.md) for an example of a workflow consisting of 1) model selection and assessment using cross validation, 2) estimation of a final model and 3) using the selected model for carrying out predictions on new data.

 ![alt tag](https://raw.github.com/nielsrhansen/msgl/master/fig1.png)

 > Classification of cancer site.
-Error estimted by 10-fold cross
+Error estimated by 10-fold cross
-> validation on a data set consist of miRNA expression measurements of
+> validation on a data set consisting of microRNA expression
-> leaser dissected primary cancers.
+> measurements of laser dissected primary cancers.

 **Package highlights:**